Renting with Poor Credit – Part I

 - Contact information so the landlord can be reached directly

-Letter from Your Employer: It is important to provide proof of your job security, and thus your ability to cover the monthly rental payment and pay rent on time.
-While not all employers’ policies allow for providing such letters, if you can get an employment verification letter, it should include:
+It is important to provide proof of your job security, and thus your ability to cover the monthly rental payment and pay rent on time.
+While not all employers’ policies allow for providing such letters, if you can get an employment verification letter, it should include how long you have worked for the employer and your annual salary.

-Offer Month-by-Month: If a landlord is unwilling to rent to you on the longer 12-month lease, ask if it is possible to negotiate a month-by-month lease for the first few months.
+If a landlord is unwilling to rent to you on the longer 12-month lease, ask if it is possible to negotiate a short term or month-by-month lease for the first few months.
 This strategy will not only put your landlord at ease, but will also allow you some time to prove yourself as a responsible tenant.